JoaoVitorLima242/vim-config/readme.md

 `Shift + O` - Enter the INSERT mode in a new line above

 ## VISUAL MODE
-Is the mode for selecting
+Is the mode is for selecting

 `V` - enter in visual mode
 `D` - deletes select items